 How to Care for Faux Fur Hats and Trim

 When cleaning faux fur, pay close attention to the care label.
-Most will recommend dry cleaning; but some can be hand or machine-washed.
-A great deal depends upon the fiber content of the faux fur and how the hat is structured, including the lining.
+Most will recommend dry cleaning; but some faux furs can be hand washed or machine-washed.
+The decision depends upon the fiber content of the faux fur and how the hat is structured, including the lining.

 Never store faux fur in a plastic bag.
 Use a hat box or place in a cotton bag to prevent dust from settling on the fur.